 Cafe Racer v Sports Bike – What’s the main difference?
 The short answer is that a sports bike is a machine bred from the track where as a Cafe Racer is a styling exercise first and performance secondary.

 Deciding whether to spend your hard earned money on a Cafe Racer or a sports bike isn’t quite so straightforward though.

-I’ve sat down several times with the full intention of writing a post covering the differences and why you would choose one over the other but having already got off the fence very much on the side of the retro motorcycle, being objective has proven difficult.
+I’ve sat down several times with the full intention of writing a post covering the whole Cafe Racer v Sports Bike question but having already got off the fence very much on the side of the retro motorcycle, being objective has proven difficult.

-Step forward Jamie, a life long sports bike rider fast approaching the point all riders eventually arrive at, ‘do I swap top end performance for a more comfortable, stylish ride?’
+Step forward Jamie, a life long sports bike rider fast approaching the point all riders eventually get to, ie. ‘do I swap top end performance for a more comfortable, stylish ride?’